anabaei/salesforce/BasicInt.md

 ### Contacts
 * Employee of the each company(Account) you work with
 ### Leads
-* potential prospects who are not yet ready to buy
+* Leads are people and companies that you’ve identified as potential customers
 ### Opportunites
 * Opportunities are deals in progress
 * Opportubities can have stages baed on probablity of each